eonu/sequentia/README.md

 ## Examples

-This example demonstrates multivariate sequences classified into two classes `0`/`1` using the `KNNClassifier`.
+This example demonstrates multivariate sequences classified into classes `0`/`1` using the `KNNClassifier`.

 ```python
 import numpy as np